TjMatBTW/Reddit-Command-with-asyncPRAW/README.md

 Steps:

-1. Install asyncPRAW through Command Prompt: ``pip install asyncpraw`` If you already have it, simply upgrade it using ``pip --upgrade asyncpraw`` For older and testing versions please refer to
+1. Install asyncPRAW through Command Prompt: ``pip install asyncpraw`` (If you already have it, simply upgrade it using ``pip install --upgrade asyncpraw`` For older and testing versions refer to https://asyncpraw.readthedocs.io/en/stable/getting_started/installation.html)
+2. Create a Reddit Application through https://reddit.com/prefs/apps [MAKE SURE YOU SELECT PERSONAL SCRIPT, OTHERWISE IT WILL NOT WORK!]
+3. Write the code provided in ``main.py`` in a file.